Essential Living Fund (ELF) Scheme Policy - Southend-on-Sea

 • always use discretion

-• remember that the absence of guidance applying to a particular circumstance, item or service does not mean help should be refused
+• avoid rigid interpretation of the guidance - the absence of guidance applying to a particular circumstance, item or service does not mean help should be refused

 • consider all the circumstances of a case when they determine an application